2016 Applications are accepted online only.

 If I am accepted into the Festival, what is my time commitment?

 - The more time you spend at your booth, the better your experience will be.
 Patrons love to meet the artists.
+Each artist is also required to complete 10 hours of volunteer time at the Festival.

 What percentage of my sale does the Festival take?